Mariah Carey's Christmas special is truly the greatest gift of all - KESQ

 Despite the coronavirus pandemic and an overall horrible 2020, Carey managed to pull off the special, filled with elves, glitter, monogrammed ornaments, great lighting, and her sweet kids.

-It opens inside the great room of “Mariah’s Apartment, New York City,” where there’s white stockings hanging above the fireplace and a tree that practically touches the ceiling.
-Carey, who arrives on the scene in sequined red knit pajamas, tries to get her daughter “Mimi” to hang a monogrammed gold butterfly ornament on the tree, but she’s too sad about 2020 to do it.
+Carey first appears in her New York apartment, where stockings hang above the fireplace and there’s a Christmas tree that practically touches the ceiling.
+Dressed in sequined red knit pajamas, Carey encourages a young “Mimi” to hang a monogrammed gold butterfly ornament on the tree, but she’s too sad about 2020 to do it.

-What to do when you’re Mariah Carey and your kid is sad?
+What to do when you’re Mariah Carey and children are sad?
 Sing, obviously.

-Carey belts out “Sleigh Ride,” then gets a call on a red sequined iPhone, hidden in a fake box of chocolates.
+Carey belts out “Sleigh Ride,” then gets a call on a sequined iPhone, hidden in a fake box of chocolates.
 Guess who?
-Santa’s number one elf, Billy Eichner, who tells Carey she must get to the North Pole to put on a show because the whole world is upset about Covid-19.
+Santa’s number one elf, Billy Eichner, who tells Carey she must get to the North Pole to put on a show because the whole world is upset about the mess the year has been.

-Carey hops in her sleigh (a red convertible car with skis on the bottom, of course) and arrives in under a minute.
-She sings along the way and is greeted with a choreographed dance party and carried around by two Christmas soldiers.
+Carey hops in her sleigh (a red convertible car with skis on the bottom, of course), sings along the way and is greeted with a choreographed dance party and carried around by two Christmas soldiers.

 Once they set her down, she’s tasked with throwing a concert that very night to cheer up the world.
-Carey gives Santa’s elf her rider (four wind machines and buckets of glitter) then appears in a gold sequined dress to sing.
-(I guarantee you never heard a “Jingle Bells” this good in your life.)
+Carey gives Santa’s elf her rider (four wind machines and buckets of glitter).
+Now magically dressed in a gold sequined dress, she sings some more.

 Next, Carey is supposed to be in her hotel room, but she sneaks out to the toy factory to perform “a pre-show to fill the toy makers with glee.”
 Jennifer Hudson and Ariana Grande make an appearance as her backup singers.
 Snoop, dressed as Santa, and Jermaine Dupri then join her for another number.